-31 The coefficient on the autonomous government schools dummy is very strong and significant in Sweden, and positive but not significant in Canada, Germany, UK, US.
+34 The coefficient on the autonomous government schools dummy is very strong and significant in Sweden, and positive but not significant in Canada, Germany, UK, US.
 The coefficient on the dummy is still positive and significant at the 10% level when we pool all countries except Sweden.
 The Swedish case presents unique features as its education system benefited from a series of aggressive and rapid reforms in the early 1990s, starting with a decentralization of education to the municipal level, holding municipalities financially accountable for its schools and implementing a voucher program which led to a sharp increase in the number of friskolor and the number of pupils attending those schools (Sahlgren 2011).
 The US charter schools and the UK academies, on the other hand, were being progressively introduced at a much slower pace, starting in the mid- to the end of the 1990s.
 Studying the impact of the introduction of academies on pupil achievement, Machin and Vernoit (2011) find stronger positive results for schools that have been academies for longer and who have experienced the largest changes in governance practices, suggesting that the benefits of introducing autonomous government schools in an education system may take a while to materialize.

-In 2007, the state of Pernambuco partnered with a group of companies committed to improving education to convert 10 existing secondary schools into a new model of reference schools.
+35 In 2007, the state of Pernambuco partnered with a group of companies committed to improving education to convert 10 existing secondary schools into a new model of reference schools.
 By 2010, the program had expanded to 60 full-day and 100 half-day secondary schools (Bruns, Evans and Luque, 2012).
 By 2013, it reached a total of 260 schools.

-government schools use such selection devices - e.g. Rao 2014).
+The final three columns of Table 3 repeat the specifications for India.
+The results substantially differ from the rest of the Table.
+Column (7) shows that private schools score on average higher in terms of management relative to regular government schools, while no significant difference can be found for autonomous government schools.
+However, the private-regular government differential is insignificant when we introduce basic controls for school size, pupil/teacher ratios and the ability to select pupils (many of the elite Indian government schools use such selection devices - e.g. Rao, 2014).
 This result suggests the better performance of private schools is likely due to greater resources which are particularly large in India and casts doubt on the idea that they are a possible solution to the chronic inefficiencies experienced in the public sector (e.g. OECD 2012).

 In summary, autonomous government schools seem to have significantly better managerial scores than regular government schools in all countries except India.
-Private schools, by contrast are no better than government schools in any country except Brazil, implying that their advantages in pupil performance in Table 2 are likely to be due to selection of wealthier pupils.33
+Private schools, by contrast, are no better than government schools in any country except Brazil, implying that their advantages in pupil performance in Table 2 are likely to be due to selection of pupils from wealthier families.36